 Richard walks in reading the newspaper.
 "Hi, Dad."
 Lorelai says.

-"Lorelai was taking a business class at the college today, and decided to drop in a see us."
-Emily explains.
+"Lorelai was taking a business class at the college today, and decided to drop in and see us."
+Emily tells him.

 "What business class?"